-Directors and secretary
+2.2.5 Directors and secretary

-A company must at least have one director.
+A company must have at least one director.
 If the company has only one director, that director must be an individual and not a corporate director.
 In addition, it is mandatory to appoint as the company's secretary a Hong Kong resident individual or a company having its registered office or a place of business in Hong Kong.
 A private company having only one director cannot have its sole director to act as the secretary.
 Where any corporate action is required to be effected by a director and the secretary, it cannot be effected by one person who is both a director and the secretary.